robertchase/meander/README.md

 ### default values

 Adding a default value to a function signature tells `meander` that the parameter is optional.
-If an optional parameter name is not found in the `content dict`, then `python` will supply the default value and the annotation&mdash;if specified&mdash;will be ignored.
+If an optional parameter name is not found in the `content dict`, then `python` will supply the default value in the normal way.

 ```
 def add(a: int, b: int = 1):